Proto:Super Castlevania IV

-The option screen gets a overhaul, and added a basic Sound Test function for the Final version.
-A new animated fire icon replaced the heart icon - which is already used in the title screen - as the cursor of option menu.
+The option screen gets a overhaul, and added a basic Sound Test function for the final version.
+A new animated fire icon replaced the heart icon - which is already used in the title screen - as the cursor for the option menu.

-The password screen is yet to be finalized, and the Final version is given a slightly brighter shade rendition.
-The name entry screen is not accessible by default in this prototype build, instead the player is given the name "KONAMI" which is shown at the bottom of password screen is always "KONAMI".
-The password system is not compatible with the one used in the Final game, and may generate password sets even the game itself won't accept if entered one of the inaccessible stages mentioned below and trigger a Game Over.
+The password screen is yet to be finalized, and the final version is given a slightly brighter shade rendition.
+The name entry screen is not accessible by default in this prototype build, instead the player is given the name "KONAMI" which is shown at the bottom of the password screen is always "KONAMI".
+The password system is not compatible with the one used in the final game, and may generate password sets even the game itself won't accept if entering one of the inaccessible stages mentioned below and trigger a Game Over.

 Inaccessible / Incomplete Stages